tgrahesh/BatchProcessing/README.md

 # AWS Batch Image Processing Project

 ## Objective
-This project aims to automate image processing tasks, such as resizing and watermarking images, using Python , Pillow for image processing library within an AWS Batch environment.
+This project aims to automate image processing tasks, such as resizing and watermarking image using Python Pillow library for image processing within an AWS Batch environment.

 ## Project Steps